Koko (music venue): 2004–2020: Restoration and relaunch

 By 2004, the Camden Palace was run down and in disuse.
 That year, the theatre was purchased by Oliver Bengough and his company Mint Entertainment.
 Bengough saw the potential of the theatre and embarked on a multimillion-pound restoration process lasting more than six months.
 The restoration process included all new technical facilities, enabling the scope of operations to be broadened to include live concert performances, club nights, corporate events, and television production.
 The Daily Telegraph described the modern interior amenities and the building's historic facade as "lend[ing] a sense of grandeur to any gig".

-In the 2010s, some events held at the Camden Palace returned to the venue, including reunions of "Peach" and "Clockwork Orange".
+In the 2010s, some events held at the Camden Palace returned to the venue, including reunions for Peach and Clockwork Orange.

 2020–present: Fire and reopening

 A large fire at the building during renovation work was reported at 8:56 pm on 6 January 2020; eight fire engines and about 60 firefighters tended to it, and the blaze was declared under control at 2:37 am.
 The cause of the fire is not known as of 7 January 2020, but the damage appears to have been contained to the roof of the building.

 Following a multimillion-pound refurbishment, Koko reopened in April 2022.
 The inaugural concert featured Arcade Fire, marking the release of their sixth studio album We.